The Best Way to Clean an Oven (+ Natural Oven Cleaner)

 Here’s the story:

-It all started when I had to cook for a big group and I had a lot of sweet potatoes and regular potatoes in the oven.
-In my haste, I had forgotten to poke them all with a fork and several potatoes had exploded, Of course, all of the sweet potatoes had dropped their normal sticky mess all over the oven racks and on the bottom of the oven.
+It all started when I had to cook for a big group and I had a lot of potatoes in the oven.
+In my haste, I’d forgotten to poke them with a fork and several potatoes had exploded, Of course, all the sweet potatoes dropped their sticky mess all over the oven racks and bottom.

 It was a smoky, awful mess.
 It was also bad because this was just before Thanksgiving company came and I needed my oven fully functional ASAP.
 The baking soda method wouldn’t work since it took several hours if not overnight to work.